MicrosoftDocs/win32/desktop-src/SecCrypto/methods-of-iocspadmin.md

 ---
-Description: The following methods are defined by the IOCSPAdmin interface.
+description: The following methods are defined by the IOCSPAdmin interface.
 The property access methods are not shown here.
 To see the properties for IOCSPAdmin, see Properties of IOCSPAdmin. ms.assetid: cbe43e5d-cd1b-467c-a0fd-1ee7cc5adcf7
 title: Methods of IOCSPAdmin
 ms.topic: article